10 Tips to Increase Sibling Bonding

 • Teaches them to deal with criticism.

-• They learn to apologize and not hurt the feelings of others.
+• They learn to apologize and not hurt the feelings of others, which is great for conflict resolution.

 • A source of peace and calm in the home when the relationships are strong.